 - It means they agree with the decision they made on your Level 1 Appeal and will not change it.
 This is called "upholding the decision." - The notice you get will tell you, in writing, what you can do if you wish to continue with the review process.
-It will give you the details about how to go on to the next level of appeal, which is handled by a judge.
+It will give you the details about how to go on to the next level of appeal, which is handled by an Administrative Law Judge or attorney adjudicator.